Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Rationality of cubics in C26 via congruences of 5-secant conics

-Let $S\subset\p^6$ be a septimic surface with a node, which is the projection of a smooth del Pezzo surface of degree seven in $\p^7$ by a general point on its secant variety.
+Let $S\subset\p^6$ be a septimic surface with a node, which is the projection of a smooth del Pezzo surface of degree seven in $\p^7$ from a general point on its secant variety.
 Let $S_{26}\subset\p^5$ be the projection of $S$ from a general point outside the secant variety $\Sec(S)\subset\p^6$.

 \begin{thm} A surface $S_{26}\subset\p^5$ as above admits a congruence of 5-secant conics parametrized by a variety birational to a rational singular cubic hypersurface in $\p^5$.
-In particular a general $[X]\in\mathcal C_{26}$ is rational. \end{thm} \begin{proof} The general septimic surface with a node $S\subset\p^6$ has ideal generated by seven quadratic forms and one cubic form.
+Moreover, every $[X]\in\mathcal C_{26}$ is rational. \end{thm} \begin{proof} A septimic surface with a node $S\subset\p^6$ as above has ideal generated by seven quadratic forms and one cubic form.
 The linear system $|H^0(\mathcal I_S(2))|$ defines a Cremona transformation:

 whose base locus scheme is $S\cup P$, with $P\subset\p^6$ a plane cutting $S$ along a cubic curve.
-Moreover, the inverse of $\psi$ is defined by forms of degree four.
-All these facts can be easily verified using Macaulay2.
-Since $S\cup P$ has degree 8 and arithmetic sectional genus three, we can consider $\psi$ as a degeneration of the Cremona transformation considered in the previous section.
+The surface $S\cup P$ has degree 8 and arithmetic sectional genus three, and it is a projective degeneration of the base locus scheme of the Cremona transformation considered in the proof of Theorem \ref{famconics14}

-Since the Cremona transformation $\psi$ is given by forms of degree two and since $\psi^{-1}$ is given by forms of degree four, the ramification divisor $E\subset\p^6$ of $\psi$ is a hypersurface of degree seven, whose equation is the fixed component the degree eight polynomials defining $\psi^{-1}\circ\psi$.
+The exceptional locus $E\subset\p^6$ of $\psi$ is thus a hypersurface of degree seven, whose defining polynomial is the g.c.d. of the seven degree eight polynomials defining $\psi^{-1}\circ\psi$.
 The secant variety to $S$, $\Sec(S)\subset\p^6$, is an irreducible hypersurface of degree five by the double point formula and it is contracted by $\psi$.
-Therefore, there exists an irreducible quadric hypersuface $Q\subset \p^6$ such that $E=\Sec(S)\cup Q$.
-Since $\psi$ is given by forms of degree two vanishing on $S\cup P$, the linear join
+Therefore, there exists a quadric hypersurface $Q\subset \p^6$ such that $E=\Sec(S)\cup Q$.
+Since $\psi$ is given by forms of degree two vanishing on $S\cup P$, the projective join